jmc37/1800_202210_DTC16/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is Joseph.
+I'm excited about this project because I love learning new things

 * Hi my name is Jack.
 I'm excited about this project because I love working in groups